-Originally native to Europe and Asia, Phragmites are persistent invasive colonizers of wetland habitats across the U.S. Phragmites spread naturally through three vectors; by seed, rhizome fragmentation and the use of stolons.
-Seeds can be spread by humans, wind, water, and wildlife as well as by boats, cars and construction vehicles.
+Originally native to Europe and Asia, Phragmites are persistent invasive colonizers of wetland habitats.
+Phragmites spread naturally through three vectors; seed, rhizome fragmentation and the use of stolons.
+Seeds can be spread by humans, wind, water, and wildlife.
 Rhizomes are the underground root structures of the plant and stolons allows Phragmites' stems to grow laterally, making it easy for the plants to quickly take over large areas.